GChristensen/feedxcavator/README.md

 the web UI (see the [demo](https://gchristensen.github.io/feedxcavator/demo/console.html)).
 This allows to perform arbitrary transformations on the extracted content, such as sorting or filtering.
-It also hosts a built-in [WebSub](https://en.wikipedia.org/wiki/WebSub) hub to push real-time feed updates to RSS readers.
+There is also a built-in [WebSub](https://en.wikipedia.org/wiki/WebSub) hub to push real-time feed updates to RSS readers.

 ## Semi-automatic feed extraction